 Each of their children quit his or her job.
 The two oldest, who were married, immediately undertook building a new house.
 Their third child quit his job and decided to travel around Europe.
 Their fourth child dropped out of college and seemed bent on developing new addictions.

 Sid and Jean were heartbroken.
 It was not what they intended.
 They thought they could leave a meaningful inheritance that would say, “I love you.”
-But instead it produced a group of non-workers who seemed content to enjoy life’s pleasures without any of the sweat equity they’d had to endure.
+But instead it produced a group of non-workers who seemed content to enjoy life’s pleasures without any of the sweat equity they’d had to invest.

 They greatly desired that their children be productive, contributing members to society, yet their gift of stock had had the opposite effect.
 The inheritance did not accomplish their desired objectives for their children.
 Yet they could not un-ring the bell.
 They realized they should have questioned further their reason for leaving stock to their children in the amounts that they did.